Ryota Ogiwara: MotoAmerica (2022, 2025)

-In 2023, Ogiwara competed in the All Japan Road Race Championship MFJ Cup JP250 class, where he claimed several back-to-back wins and was crowned champion of the domestic class.
-In 2024, Ogiwara made a wildcard entry at the Motegi round of the MFJ All Japan Road Race Championship J-GP3 class.
-Starting from pole, he finished third in the Sunday race, behind Rei Wakamatsu, who took victory after a close battle to the line.
-Ogiwara made his debut in the Superstock 600 class of the 2025 All Japan Road Race Championship as a replacement rider, finishing eighth and fourth in Races 1 and 2.

-Asia Talent Cup
+Asia Talent Cup (2023–2025)

 In October 2022, Ogiwara was selected to compete in the 2023 Asia Talent Cup season.
 He secured his first Cup podium in the penultimate round at Sepang, behind Pratama and Mitani.
 At the final round in Qatar, he placed second in both races, missing out on victory by milliseconds.
 He moved up in the standings to third overall, making him the top-placed rookie.
 In 2024, Ogiwara remained in the Asia Talent Cup for a second year.
 At the Indonesian round, he claimed his first pole position in the Cup and secured his maiden victory in Race 2, after a fourth place in Race 1.
 He finished on the podium in both races at the Motegi round, and claimed his second Cup win at the Thai round in wet conditions.
 He finished the season with a second place at Sepang, ultimately losing the title to Zen Mitani.

 Ogiwara returned to the Asia Talent Cup for a third season in 2025.
-He dominated the championship by winning 8 races in a row, breaking the record previously set by Taiyo Furusato of the most consecutive wins in the Cup.
+He dominated the championship by winning eight races in a row in front of rival Seiryu Ikegami, breaking the record previously set by Taiyo Furusato of the most consecutive wins in the Cup.
 He was crowned champion at the final round in Sepang with one race remaining.

+Red Bull MotoGP Rookies Cup (2026)

+Ogiwara was promoted to the Red Bull MotoGP Rookies Cup for the 2026 season.
+Following a top ten finish in the opening round at Jerez, Ogiwara scored his maiden podium in the cup with a second place finish in Le Mans Race 1, and ended the weekend with a fifth place in Race 2.
+In the following round at Mugello, after qualifying on the front row, Ogiwara claimed his first victory in the series in Race 1 before completing a clean sweep of the weekend with another win in Race 2.
+He clinched his third win of the season during the fifth round at Sachsenring, and arrived to the final round at the Red Bull Ring in second place, only 8 points behind championship leader Beñat Fernández.
+He finished Race 1 in fourth place, but fell on the first lap of Race 2 and consequently finished the season in third place overall, 16 points behind champion Fernández.

+Moto3 Junior World Championship (2026)

+Ogiwara was also promoted to the newly rebranded FIM Moto3 Junior World Championship in 2026 with the Asia Talent Team.

+Moto3 World Championship (2026)

+On 24 September 2026, Boé Motorsports announced Ogiwara would be making his World Championship debut at the Japanese Grand Prix, serving as a replacement for the injured Cormac Buchanan.